 Established first two Living Learning Communities in fall 2016 for freshman STEM majors.

-Received BOR approval for Masters of Science in Information Security Management in Hull College of Business to begin January 2017.
+Received BOR approval for Masters of Science in Information Security Management in Hull College of Business to begin January 2017 (now in the School for Computer & Cyber Sciences).

 Offered Nonprofit Leadership Certificate starting fall 2016.